Introduction

 - East (East Carolina University): Derrick Welch, Regional Innovation Network Director – East (dwelch@ncinnovation.org)

 - Piedmont (N.C.
-A&T State University): Louis Judge, Regional Innovation Network Director – Piedmont (ljudge@ncinnovation.org)
+A&T State University) and Triangle: Louis Judge, Regional Innovation Network Director – Piedmont (ljudge@ncinnovation.org)

 - West (Western Carolina University): Meagan Coneybeer, Regional Innovation Network Director – West (mconeybeer@ncinnovation.org)